Uttarakhand: Bodies of two more trekkers recovered from near Himachal border | Law-Order

 Search operation for the missing trekkers has been halted due to bad weather at a height of 12,000 ft, the DM said, adding that it will be resumed as soon as the weather permits.

 The missing have been identified as Purola resident Gyan Chand (33) and Kolkata resident Suken Manjhi (43), Patwal added.
-PTI CORR ALM SRY
+Meanwhile, aerial search continued on Saturday for five trekkers feared dead in Sundardhunga glacier of Bageshwar district.

+''A helicopter carrying an SDRF team made two sorties up to Devikund near the glacier, but did not spot any bodies from above.
+Due to bad weather, the helicopter could not land in the area,'' Bageshwar District Magistrate Vineet Kumar told PTI.

+Another SDRF team has also been sent on foot to the glacier in search of the trekkers.
+It will reach Devi Kund by Sunday, he said.
+The number of casualties in rain-related incidents in Uttarakhand since October 17 has risen to 75, including the deaths of seven trekkers on way to Chitkul via Harsil in Uttarkashi and five in Sundardhunga glacier in Bageshwar district.
+PTI ALM SRY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)